johnnyssav/task/README.md

 ## Bundles
 * Symfony/Form for validations and constraints
 * Symfony/Controller
-* Symfony/Security(the user is saved in security.yaml(username: admin, password: admin), used json_login).
+* Symfony/Security(the user is saved in security.yaml(username: admin, password: admin), used json_login.
 City url is guarded also in security.yaml by ADMIN_ROLE
 * Please Check these three sections, also check .env file for database and migrations